Kink Finder at Belle II: Belle II experiment

-The most important subdetector for the kink reconstruction is the CDC, since part of the mother track and the full daughter track are reconstructed based on CDC hits.
+The Kink Finder aims to reconstruct kinks inside the CDC.
+Therefore, a part of the mother track and the full daughter track are reconstructed based on CDC hits.
 The CDC inner (outer) radius is 17 (110) cm.
 It consists of 56 layers arranged in nine superlayers.
 The superlayers with wires aligned parallel to the solenoid magnetic field are called axial (A).
 To provide three-dimensional (3D) tracking, the stereo superlayers are used.
 They contain wires skewed by an angle between 66.8 and 74.1 mrad in the positive direction and $-58$ to $-78.6$ mrad in the negative direction, designated U and V, respectively.
 The resulting sequence of superlayers is A, U, A, V, A, U, A, V, A.

 For simulation, reconstruction, calibration, and physics analysis within Belle II, a central, modular C++/Python framework, called Belle II Analysis Software Framework (\texttt{basf2}), is used~\cite{Kuhr:2018lps, basf2-zenodo}.
 For the track reconstruction, Belle II employs a multi-step scheme implemented within \texttt{basf2}.
 The process begins with a CDC-only track-finding based on the Legendre algorithm~\cite{Alexopoulos:2008zza}, followed by attachment of SVD clusters with a combinatorial Kalman filter (CKF)~\cite{Mankel:1998uy, Mankel:2004yv, CMS:2014pgm, ATLAS:2017kyn}.
 The remaining SVD hits are used to reconstruct tracks with a standalone SVD track-finder using Sector Map and cellular automaton algorithms~\cite{Gardner:1970, Glazov:1993ur, Abt:2002he, Funke:2014dga}.
 The results are combined and extrapolated to the PXD with a second CKF.
 Prior to the extrapolation between different detectors and for the final combination, the tracks are fitted using the deterministic annealing filter (DAF) provided by the \texttt{genfit2} package~\cite{Bilka:2019ang,jojosito_2023_10358638}.
 More detailed information about the Belle~II track-finding algorithm is provided in Ref.~\cite{Bertacchi:2020eez}.